 CONS & THINGS TO KNOW

 The Gritti Palace is not just an ordinary luxury hotel.
-It is one of the world’s most celebrated hotels.
 It is one of the most iconic, exclusive, historic, ravishingly romantic places to stay not just in Venice but in any city you care to mention.
 Yet, there are some things you need to know when you consider a stay here:

-- The hotel is very expensive, which is somewhat understandable since the Gritti Palace is one of the world’s most famous and exclusive hotels.
-Room rates are above $1000 USD per night in high seasons, although you can score a free night here by making a booking with Starwood points (cf tips below).
+- The hotel is very expensive, which is somewhat understandable since The Gritti Palace is one of the world’s most famous and exclusive hotels.
+Room rates are above $1000 USD per night in high season, although you can score a free night here by making a booking with Marriott points (cf tips below).

-- Food & beverages, while excellent, are exorbitantly priced (starters around 30 euros; main courses around 60 euros; a soft drink will cost you 10 euros).
-Venice is very expensive, but it helpful to know that you can also have excellent 3 course dinners in Venice at some highly Michelin recommended restaurant nearby The Gritti Palace for less than 50 euros per person.
+- Food & beverages, while excellent, are exorbitantly priced (starters around 40 euros; main courses around 70 euros; a soft drink will cost you 10 euros).
+Venice is very expensive, but it helpful to know that you can also have excellent 3 course dinners in Venice at some Michelin recommended restaurants nearby The Gritti Palace for less than 50 euros per person.

 - The breakfast buffet is a bit limited for a hotel of this caliber.
 Continental breakfast will set you back 33 euros per person, and the buffet a whooping 53 euros, although you can avoid this cost when booking via Virtuoso (cf tips below).

 - The decor of the hotel, with all its antiques, is overwhelming but in a very tasteful manner.
 However, if you prefer a trendy hotel, you’ll need to look somewhere else.
 But frankly, why would you want that in a city like Venice?